Scroll Top

 Irrevocable trust

-An irrevocable trust can't be modified or revoked except when required by law and even then only under very specific circumstances.
-When you move an asset into an irrevocable trust, you no longer own the asset, and will face some difficulty getting it back, depending on the state.
+An irrevocable trust can't be modified or revoked except under very specific circumstances via a court order.
+When you move an asset into an irrevocable trust, you no longer own the asset as you gifted/transferred it to the trust.
+The tradeoff for this loss of ownership is that you are usually trying to minimize your exposure to estate taxes upon death.

 Benefits of a trust